 “These aren’t ordinary guys, what they do and say behind closed doors has a lot of influence.”

 “Don’t they have you take notes at those meetings?”

 “Not all of them,” Christine informed.
 “Sometimes they have me file, answer calls, or they send us low level employees out for coffee or lunch when certain clients arrive.”

-Jason kept up with the swift weekend traffic.
-“I’ll bet it’s nothing, and if it was something you would’ve heard about it by now.”
+Jason kept up with the busy weekend traffic.
+“It’s probably nothing, if there was something important happening I’m sure you would’ve heard about it by now.”

 “Well, there is this buzz going around.”